jkeohan/scatterplot-workshop/README.md

 ### Applying The Legend To Scatterplot

 Now it's time to apply the legend to the scatterplot.
-Below is the starter code for the scatterplot so please fork the following codepen and then we will begin:
+We will be working with the below starter code for the scatterplot so please fork the following codepen and then we will begin:

 **Starter Code:** [D3 - Scatterplot - Legend](https://codepen.io/jkeohan/pen/qxXRzB)

 #### Making Room For The Legend

 In order to make room for the legend the svg width needs to be increased while still maintaining the charts existing width.
-To do this we first increase the svg width in CSS from 400 => 600px.
+To do this I've already increased the svg width in CSS from 400 => 600px.

 Now we reset the chart width by increasing the right margin: